usgs/earthquake-detection-formats/README.md

 event detection generated using an event detection or association algorithm.
 * [Retract](format-docs/Retract.md) Format - A format to contain a seismic event retraction made using an event detection algorithm.
+* [Station](format-docs/Station.md) Format - A format to contain basic station location and quality information.

 ## Supporting objects:
 * [Hypocenter](format-docs/Hypocenter.md) Object - An object that contains